schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 #Fixed Size Free List#
-[Free lists](https://en.wikipedia.org/wiki/Free_list) are one of the most convinient methods of creating an allocator, and are pretty easy to implement.
-They're used in some of the most common allocators used today, including [ptmalloc (glibc malloc)](http://code.woboq.org/userspace/glibc/malloc), [jemalloc](http://www.canonware.com/jemalloc/) and [tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html), as well as in many [specialized allocators](http://gameprogrammingpatterns.com/object-pool.html).
+[Free lists](https://en.wikipedia.org/wiki/Free_list) are one of (if not the) most effective tools for creating allocators.
+They're used in some of the most common allocators, including [ptmalloc (used in glibc)](http://code.woboq.org/userspace/glibc/malloc), [jemalloc](http://www.canonware.com/jemalloc/) and [tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html), as well as in many [specialized allocators](http://gameprogrammingpatterns.com/object-pool.html).

-The fixed size free list only allocates memory chunks of a single size, allowing for a simple and fast free list implementation ([This is a good introduction free lists] (http://gameprogrammingpatterns.com/object-pool.html)).
+The fixed size free list only allocates memory chunks of a single size, allowing for a simple and fast free list implementation [This is a good introduction] (http://gameprogrammingpatterns.com/object-pool.html) to the type of list that we'll be implementing.

-Our implementation will work similary, except it will store a list of memory blocks from which memory 'units' can be allocated so the size can change depending on allocation requirements.
+Our implementation will work similary, except it will store a list of memory blocks from which memory 'units' can be allocated so that the allocator can expand as needed.

 The types that this allocator needs for storing/dispensing memory are